 The downstream sector turns oil and gas into usable products, adding value to Alberta's energy resources.
 These activities create jobs, increase and diversify economic activity, increase exports and create value for Albertans.
 The royalty system is one of a number of tools used to encourage investment in the downstream sector, which includes upgrading, refining and petrochemical production.
-Other tools and strategies also are being considered by the Energy Diversification Advisory Committee.

 We can tell if the framework is attracting investment and promoting job growth by tracking: